SciML/SciMLOperators.jl/docs/src/index.md

 L4(v, u, p, t, α, β) # == mul!(v, L4, u, α, β)
 ```

-The calling signature `L(u, p, t)`, for out-of-place evaluations is
+The calling signature `L(u, p, t)`, for out-of-place evaluations, is
 equivalent to `L * u`, and the in-place evaluation `L(v, u, p, t, args...)`
 is equivalent to `LinearAlgebra.mul!(v, L, u, args...)`, where the arguments
 `p, t` are passed to `L` to update its state.
 More details are provided